PatrickH39/Counterpoints-Extension/docs/about/references.md

 Pataki, Amy.
 How Space Technology Is Helping Canadians Boldly Grow Where No One Has Grown Before, Toronto Star, 6 May 2016, https://www.thestar.com/life/food_wine/restaurants/2016/05/06/how-space-technology-is-helping-canadians-boldly-grow-where-no-one-has-grown-before.html.

+Prévost-Manuel, Jade.
+“How Canadians Could Help Astronauts Grow Food for Long Stays on the Moon | CBC News.”
+Growing Deep Space Food Is a New Frontier, and Canadians Will Test Its Limits, CBC / Radio Canada, 21 Feb.
+2021, https://www.cbc.ca/news/science/deep-space-food-nasa-canada-1.5915888.

 Spector, Dina.
 “Read the Chilling Transcript from the Challenger Disaster, Which Killed 7 Astronauts 28 Years Ago Today.”
 Business Insider, Business Insider, 28 Jan.
 2014, https://www.businessinsider.com/nasa-challenger-anniversary-transcript-2014-1.

 ## Human Genome Project